Fujifilm X-T1 vs Sony A7R II

 |Sony A7||Full Frame||24.0||6000||4000||1080/60p||24.8||14.2||2248||90|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R II provides a better video resolution than the X-T1.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R II offers a slightly higher resolution than the one in the X-T1 (2400k vs 2360k dots).
 The table below summarizes some of the other core capabilities of the Fujifilm X-T1 and Sony A7R II in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A7R II and the X-T1 is in-body image stabilization (IBIS).
-The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the X-T1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Fujifilm X-T1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.